Construction site safety: Infectious diseases

-COVID-19
+COVID-19 among construction workers

-Construction workers can potentially be exposed at work to the virus that causes COVID-19.
-It can spread from person to person through respiratory droplets produced when an infected person coughs, sneezes, or talks or by touching their nose, mouth, or eyes after touching surfaces contaminated with the virus.
+In 2019, nearly 60% of the construction work force had at least one COVID-19 risk factor (age 65+, medical condition, or others) for higher risk of severe illness from COVID-19.
+About 1.4 million or 12.3% of construction workers were age 60 or older.
+One in five (19.7%) construction workers had a respiratory disease, and one in four (25.8%) had cancer, diabetes, or heart, kidney, or liver disease.
+About 30% of construction workers were Hispanic who make up 17.7% of workers in all industries.
+The Center for Construction Research and Training (CPWR) has developed a COVID-19 Construction Clearinghouse with a vast array of COVID-19 resources, developed specifically for the construction industry.
+Additional resources can be found at the bottom of this page and workplace hazard controls for COVID-19.
 Construction sites should implement safety measures to prevent the spread of infection.
 Industry-specific guidance documents for COVID-19 have been developed by various governmental and professional organizations.
 The CDC provides COVID-19 guidelines for construction workers.
-The CDC provides the following recommendations for the worksite: Limit close contact with others by maintaining a distance of six feet or wearing cloth face covering when this is difficult.
+The CDC provides the following recommendations for the worksite which are applicable to several infectious diseases: Limit close contact with others by maintaining a distance of six feet or wearing cloth face covering when this is difficult.
 Limit tool sharing.
 Clean and disinfect surfaces at the beginning and end of your shift and throughout the day.
 Surfaces that need cleaning include shared tools, machines, vehicles, equipment, handrails, ladders, doorknobs, and portable toilets.

-COVID-19 does not affect all people in the same manner.
-Workers over age 65 and those who have diabetes or chronic heart and lung conditions are more vulnerable to serious illness from COVID-19 infection, as are black and Hispanic workers.
-The State Health Department of New York reported that early data showed the Hispanic population was most impacted by the COVID-19 outbreak, followed by African Americans.
-Nationwide, hospitalization rates for COVID-19 are highest among Native Americans, followed by Hispanic or Latino persons who are 4 times more likely to than non-Hispanic whites to be hospitalized from COVID-19.
-Black Americans are also highly impacted by COVID-19.
-They make up 13 percent of the U.S. population and account for 30 percent of COVID-19 cases.

-In 2019, nearly 60% of the construction work force had at least one COVID-19 risk factor (age 65+, medical condition, or others) for higher risk of severe illness from COVID-19.
-About 1.4 million or 12.3% of construction workers were age 60 or older.
-One in five (19.7%) construction workers had a respiratory disease, and one in four (25.8%) had cancer, diabetes, or heart, kidney, or liver disease.
-About 30% of construction workers were Hispanic who make up 17.7% of workers in all industries.

-The NIOSH National Construction Center (CPWR) has developed a COVID-19 Construction Clearinghouse with a vast array of COVID-19 resources, developed specifically for the construction industry.
-Additional resources can be found at the bottom of this page and workplace hazard controls for COVID-19.